bolny/brendonolaneydotcom/src/index.md

 I have created an Instagram account in case you want to see my cat.
-If you see someone claiming to be me and it's not linked here it's not me!
+If you see someone claiming to be me and it’s not linked here it’s not me!

 - [Email][4]
 - [Instagram][5]